 United Nations, 2021.
 Sustainable Development Goals.
 Goal 2: Zero Hunger [Online] United Nations (UN). [viewed 31 October 2021].
 Available from: https://www.un.org/sustainabledevelopment/hunger/

 Gabrielle Piot is a climate activist and MSc student in Environmental Management, specialised in waste treatment and energy technologies.
-She focuses on topics about circular economy, social and environmental justice, the rebound effect and degrowth.
-She is involved in the preparation and organisation of a national forum for students (Student COP3 in France) and runs workshops like The Climate Fresk.
+She focuses on circular economy, social and environmental justice, the rebound effect and carbon management.
+She is involved in the organisation of a national forum for students (Student COP3 in France) and runs workshops like 2 Tonnes and The Climate Fresk.